LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

 ## Create Loop App in App Store Connect

 ??? abstract "Summary for this Section"
-    summary goes here:
+    If you have created a Loop app in App Store Connect before, skip ahead to [Create Certificates](#create-certificates).

+    1. Right click on the link [apps list](https://appstoreconnect.apple.com/apps) top open App Store Connect and click the blue "plus" icon to create a New App.
+        * Select "iOS".
+        * Select a name: this will have to be unique, so you may have to try a few different names here, but it will not be the name you see on your phone, so it's not that important.
+        * Select your primary language.
+        * Choose the bundle ID that matches `com.TEAMID.loopkit.Loop`, with TEAMID matching your team id.
+        * SKU can be anything; e.g. "123".
+        * Select "Full Access".
+    1. Click Create

+    You do not need to fill out the next form.
+That is for submitting to the app store.

-    :material-skip-forward: To skip the detailed instructions, click on ADD LINK HERE
+    [:material-skip-forward:](#create-certificates) To skip the detailed instructions, click on [Create Certificates](#create-certificates).

-If you have created a `Loop app` in *App Store Connect* before, you can skip this section.
+If you have created a `Loop app` in *App Store Connect* before, skip ahead to [Create Certificates](#create-certificates).

 If have previously used some kind of remote build, like `diawi` or `TestFlight`, you may have your Loop in the *App Store* but can't see it.
 Don't worry - there are instructions for this case.